seud0nym/tch-gui-unhide/README.md

 - Configuration export/import, and the export file name is changed from *config.bin* to *VARIANT-SERIAL-VERSION@yymmdd.bin* (i.e. it includes the hardware type, serial number, firmware version and the current date)
 - Firmware update from the GUI
 - The SMS tab is enabled on the **Mobile** screen
-- You can disable/enable the radios from the **Wi-Fi** card (with opening the screen), and the status of Guest SSIDs is displayed
+- You can disable/enable the radios from the **Wi-Fi** card (without opening the screen), and the status of Guest SSIDs is displayed
 - You can edit the host names on the **Device** screen
 - The **Telephony** screen has the following tabs enabled:
     - Global (Enable/Disable telephony + SIP network provider details)